Multi-Winner Voting with Approval Preferences: 's Rules

 We present two (equivalent) formulations of seq-\phragmen.
 The first is conceptually simpler, while the second gives a clearer picture how the rule is computed in practice.

-\begin{abcrule} [\phragmen's Sequential Rule, seq-\phragmen] This ABC rule is based on the assumption that placing a candidate in the winning committee incurs a load (or cost) of~$1$, which is distributed to the set of voters that approve this candidate.
+\begin{abcrule} [\phragmen's Sequential Rule, seq-\phragmen] \begin{changebar} This ABC rule is based on the assumption that placing a candidate in the winning committee incurs a cost (or a load) of~$1$, which is distributed among the set of voters that approve this candidate.

-\begin{enumerate} \item[Continuous formulation:] \begin{changebar} We assume that each voter has a budget which constitutes his or her voting power.
+\paragraph{Continuous formulation:} We assume that each voter has a budget which constitutes his or her voting power.
 Voters start with a budget of $0$ and this budget continuously increases as time advances.
 At time $t$, the budget of each voter is $t$.
 As soon as a group of voters that jointly approve a candidate has a total budget of $1$, the joint candidate is added to the winning committee.
 Then the budget of all involved voters is reset to~$0$; only voters that do not approve the selected candidate keep their current budget.
 This process continues until the committee is filled.
-If at some point two candidates could be moved in the committee at the same time, a tie-breaking order is used to decide which candidate is selected. \end{changebar}
+If at some point two candidates could be added to the committee at the same time, a tie-breaking order is used to decide which candidate is selected. \end{changebar}

-\item[Discrete formulation:] seq-\phragmen{} works in rounds; each round one candidate is added to the committee.
+\paragraph{Discrete formulation:} seq-\phragmen{} works in rounds; each round one candidate is added to the committee.
 Let $y_r(v)$ denote the load assigned to (or cost contributed by) voter $v$ after round $r\leq k$.
-We naturally start with $y_0(v)=0$.
+We naturally start with $y_0(v)=0$ for all $v\in N$.
 Let $\{c_1,\dots,c_{r-1}\}$ be the candidates added to the committee in rounds $1$ to $r-1$.
 To determine the next candidate $c_{r}$ to add, we compute for each candidate $c\in C\setminus\{c_1,\dots,c_{r-1}\}$ the maximum load that would arise from adding $c_{r}$:

-the load of voters in $N(c)$ would increase to this amount if $c$ was added to the committee.
-Note that the load is distributed so that all voters approving $c$ end up with the same load; this is so to minimize the maximum load.
+the load of voters in $N(c)$ would increase to this amount if $c$ were added to the committee.
+Note that the load is distributed so that all voters approving $c$ end up with the same total load; this is so to minimise the maximum load.
 Now, to keep the maximum load as small as possible, seq-\phragmen{} chooses the candidate $c$ with a minimum $\ell_{r}(c)$, i.e.,

 If two or more candidates yield the same maximum load, a tie-breaking method is required (typically some fixed order on $C$).
 After choosing $c_{r}$, the voter loads are adapted accordingly: